Adnan Khan: Career

 In January 2022, Khan portrayed the role of Peter in a short film; The Rage- Over Injustice screened at Cannes Film Festival and released on MX Player.
 In March 2022, he appeared in a music video, Mainu Ishq Nahi Karna opposite Aaira Dwivedi released on Zee Music Company.
 In April 2022, Khan appeared on Sahurnya Pesbukers a TV show on antv in Indonesia.

 In September 2022, Khan next starred alongside Rakesh Bedi and Shagun Sharma in yet another short film Mera Number Kab Aageya, which was a dystopian tale set in 2030 where pregnancy requires government licenses and couples seeking children only to resolve their personal conflicts require introspection.
 The film was appreciated for its unique concept, officially selected and premiered at various film festivals winning over 25 awards.
 For his performance, Khan won Best Actor at NexGn International Short Film Festival 2021 Excellence and Appreciation Awards.

 From December 2022 to December 2023, Khan portrayed the lead role in Sony Entertainment Television's drama series Katha Ankahee opposite Aditi Sharma.
 From February 2024 to March 2024, Khan played Ashok in Colors TV's Pracchand Ashok.

-Since January 2025, he is playing Aman Kumar in Colors TV's Mannat – Har Khushi Paane Ki.
+In January 2025, Khan starred as Adit in the Hungama OTT feature film Baazi.
+In March 2025, he portrayed Dr. Kshitiz Murdia in Vikram Bhatt’s Hindi film Tumko Meri Kasam alongside Anupam Kher, Adah Sharma and Esha Deol.
+Since January 2025 to date, he is playing Aman Kumar in Colors TV's Mannat – Har Khushi Paane Ki.

+In May 2026, Khan released his short film Imagine, which he wrote, directed, and starred in.
+The film was released on the Humaramovie YouTube channel.
+In July 2026, he featured in the music video Dar Guzar alongside Farrhana Bhatt.
+The song was performed by Zuhaib Khan and released under F1 Records Official.